wieluk/psychopy_linux_installer/README.md

 - Assess extended PsychoPy features.
 - Conduct tests on a physical machine.
 - Test with connected hardware components.
+### Additional Tasks
+- Implement advanced logging to reduce the verbosity of the build process.
+- Add self-hosted action runners for Debian, Fedora, and CentOS.

 ## Links